LSEG-API-Samples/Example.RDPLibrary.DotNet.DotNetCoreMRNIntelligentTagging/README.md

 ========================================
 ```
-Note that you can set __redirectOutputToFile__ in Program.cs to true if you want to redirect the console output to file instead.
+Note that you can set __redirectOutputToFile__ in Program.cs to true if you want to redirect the console output to file named Output.txt instead.

 ## Summary

 This article explains how to use Intelligent Tagging REST API getting tag metadata from a news content returned by MRN Story data.
 It also provides a sample application to demonstrate the API usage and provide a sample output from the REST API and how to extract the relevance tag and entity from the JSON output.
 The sample app uses RDP.NET to retrieve the MRN STORY from ERT in the cloud or local deployed TREP.
 The use case can be a solution for the client who needs to implement standard tagging across their news repository, using PermID.
 Intelligent Tagging API also offers a socialTags with relevance scoring for the clients.
 The client can feed the output provided by the API to the external system for sentiment analysis.

 ## References